-- Whenever a play result of "RP/+WP" is taken from the batters cards and if there are runners on base then you need to refer to the Passed Ball/Wild Pitch Chart and use the red die and the defensive catchers "F" (fielding) rating to see if a passed ball/wild pitch has been committed. - If a wild pitch/passed ball was committed use the green die value and refer to the chart directly below the Passed Ball/Wild Pitch Chart to see how the official scorer ruled the errant pitch (wild pitch or a passed ball).
+- Whenever a play result of "RP/+WP" is taken from the batters cards and if there are runners on base then you need to refer to the Passed Ball/Wild Pitch Chart and use the 3rd die and the defensive catchers "F" (fielding) rating to see if a passed ball/wild pitch has been committed. - If a wild pitch/passed ball was committed reroll the 10 sided die and refer to the chart directly below the Passed Ball/Wild Pitch Chart to see how the official scorer ruled the errant pitch (wild pitch or a passed ball).